wissalLaassiri/Image-upload-using-multer-in-NodeJs/README.md

 ## About the project

 This Rest API is entirely made for handling uploaded files.
 The main goal here is resizing uploaded pictures and store them in three different folders : high resolution, medium resolution, low resolution.
+This Rest API is made also for handling users, and searching articles.

 ## How To Run